rom-rb/rom-rb.org/source/doc-pages/guides/basics/setup.md

 To setup ROM you use a simple interface which supports a generic syntax for all adapters; however, each adapter can accept different options.

-Here's an example of setting up the in-memory datastore:
+Here's an example of setting up the in-memory gateway:

 ``` ruby
 ROM.setup(:memory)